What Do You Call a Buddhist Priest?

 Bhikkhus live lives of simplicity and austerity, relying on donations from the lay community for their livelihood.

-To become ordained into this lifestyle one must first take refuge in the Buddha, Dharma, Sangha (the teachings) and then follow ten precepts to live by.
+To become ordained into this lifestyle one must first take refuge in the Buddha, Dharma, and Sangha (the teachings) and then follow ten precepts to live by.